On February 20, my husband came home early. One look in his eyes and I knew the reason: a lay off.

 I started reading it a day or two before our long drive to Florida.
 And I continued to read it during our trip.

-While I haven’t finished the book yet, I did manage to practice something she recommends early on –
+While I haven’t finished the book yet, I did manage to practice something she recommends early on – look for incoming money every day.

 Right away, I looked everywhere.
 If I found so much as a penny on the ground, including in and around my house, I smiled, picked it up and counted that towards the money that I attracted that day.